 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had tuberculosis (TB).

 Tell your doctor or pharmacist if you currently have an infection.

-Using QVAR AUTOHALER or QVAR INHALER may hide some signs of infection.
+Using QVAR Autohaler and QVAR Inhaler may hide some signs of infection.
 This could

 lead you to the mistaken belief that you are better or that the infection is not serious